octaedro/jsonFiller/README.md

 # What is this?

-This is a project to fill JSONs with objects attributes.
+This is an NPM packge to fill JSONs with objects attributes.

 # Instalation